dwave-examples/template/README.md

 Constraints: aspects of the problem and/or process, with limited or no flexibility, that must be satisfied for solutions to be considered feasible; for example, a production-line optimization might have a limitation that Machine A can only bend 10 parts per hour.

 ## Model Overview
+The clearer your model is presented here, the more useful it will be to others.
+For a strong example of this section, see [here](https://github.com/dwave-examples/3d-bin-packing#model-overview).

 ### Parameters
 ### Variables